 There are many wonderful volunteering organisations in Thailand that provide meaningful work and cultural engagement.
 Volunteer Work Thailand (www.volunteerworkthailand.org) maintains a database of opportunities.

 - Weights & Measures The metric system is used.
 Gold and silver are weighed in bàat (15g).

-Women travellers face relatively few problems in Thailand.
-It is respectful to cover up if you're going deep into rural communities, entering temples or going to and from the beach.
-But on the whole, local women dress in a variety of different styles (particularly in cities), so you can usually wear spaghetti-strap tops and short skirts without feeling out of place.
+Women travelers face relatively few problems in Thailand.
+It is respectful to cover up if you're going deep into rural communities, entering temples or going to and from the beach, but on the whole, local women dress in a variety of different styles (particularly in cities).